KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/loop.hbs.md

 }
 ```

-- `SPEL-EXPRESSION` must be a SpEL expression that evaluates a list.
+- `SPEL-EXPRESSION` is a SpEL expression that evaluates a list.
 This is the list of elements to be
   iterated over.
 - `VAR-IDENTIFIER` is the name of the variable to be assigned to the current element on each iteration.
-  (required)
-- `INDEX-IDENTIFIER` is the variable's name to be assigned to the index of the current element on
+- (optional) `INDEX-IDENTIFIER` is the name of the variable to be assigned to the index of the current
-  each iteration. (optional)
+  element on each iteration.

 ## <a id="behavior"></a>Behavior

 Consider the following when choosing the `merge` or `chain` mode:

-`foreach .. merge` executes the transform on the same input files for every iteration and merges the
+- `foreach .. merge` executes the transform on the same input files for every iteration and merges the
   resulting outputs.
-It is best suited when a transform is executed multiple times on the
+It is best suited when a transform is executed multiple times on the same input
-same input and does not have conflicts.
+  and does not have conflicts.

-`foreach .. chain` executes the transform on the initial input files once and then passes the resulting
+- `foreach .. chain` executes the transform on the initial input files once and then passes the resulting
   output to the second iteration and so on.
 It is best suited when a transform must detect any changes
   that occurred in the previous iteration.

 ## <a id="examples"></a>Examples